-Aerosols or Inhalers are dispensing systems that create an aerosol mist of liquid particles, including the prescribed medication.
+Aerosols or Inhalers are

+dispensing systems that create an aerosol mist of liquid particles, including the prescribed medication.
 The medication is ingested or inhaled into the lungs.
 You will most often see these types of medications used with people who have asthma or other lung disorders.

-Transdermal Patches are applied to the skin.
+Wisconsin Community-Based Care and Treatment Training Registry - University of Wisconsin-Green Baywww.uwgb.edu/registryMarch 2020Page 23 skin.
 The medication is absorbed through the skin and into the blood stream.
 Patches are often used to deliver medication for smoking cessation, motion sickness, and pain.
 A patch lasts for several days, and the medication is released over time.